-Diagnostics of Meckel's diverticulum in children - current capabilities (literature review).
+Diagnostics of Meckel's diverticulum in children: current opportunities.
+A review

 Cite item